 The HIT is an open-end investment company, commonly called a mutual fund.
 The HIT's Declaration of Trust ("Declaration of Trust") permits the HIT's Board of Trustees (the "Board") to establish one or more additional, separate investment portfolios within the HIT.
-While the Board may exercise this authority as future market conditions warrant, the HIT currently operates a single portfolio and offers units of beneficial interest in the HIT (or "Units") representing shares of that portfolio through this Prospectus.
+While the Board may exercise this authority as future market conditions warrant, the HIT currently operates a single portfolio and offers Units representing shares of that portfolio through this Prospectus.
 More detailed information about the HIT is contained in the SAI.